Fellowships

 The fellowship is for twelve months.
 Selected fellows will begin their one-year fellowship between June and September.
 Fellows must arrange a paid sabbatical with their home universities.
 The program will match 50 percent of the fellow’s base salary for the academic year at their university (up to a maximum of $80,000 for the year) as well as provide modest assistance for moving expenses for those who need to relocate for the fellowship.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.
 No indirect costs can be deducted from the stipend award.

-CFR will assist fellows in finding a suitable placement for their fellowship.
+CFR assists fellows in finding a suitable placement for their fellowship.
 However, all placements are made at the discretion of the host institution.
 CFR cannot guarantee placement at any particular agency, office, or organization.
-The fellowship is intended as an in-person experience; fellows should expect to work on-site with their host organization or agency at least three days per week.
+The fellowship is intended as a full-time in-person experience for the duration of the fellowship; fellows should expect to work on-site with their host organization or agency at least three days per week.

 Fellows seeking to spend their fellowship working at a U.S. government agency likely will need to obtain a security clearance.
 The process for obtaining a security clearance can be lengthy, and the U.S. government alone determines when a clearance can be granted.
 Because of the time needed to obtain a security clearance, affected fellows need to be flexible about their fellowship start date or be willing to begin their fellowships in a position that does not require a security clearance.
 Placements at international organizations and on Capitol Hill typically do not require security clearances.